January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 6. Automated Payout and Compliance Management

-Build automation for payouts, tax forms, and compliance to remove operational friction.
-Integrate with processors like Stripe to handle global payouts and tax reporting at scale.
+Automate payouts, tax forms, and compliance to remove operational friction.
+Integrate with processors like Stripe to handle global payouts and tax reporting at scale4.

 Why this works

-Reliable, timely payments build partner trust and free your operations team to focus on growth rather than spreadsheets.
+Reliable, timely payments build partner trust and free your operations team to focus on growth.
 Automated systems also reduce fraud and errors.

 How to implement

-• Set a clear payout schedule and payout rules.
+• Set a clear payout schedule and rules.

 • Automate tax form generation for partners who meet thresholds.